Reunited, yes, but it was not a seamless or satisfactory ‘coming together’…

 I had suggested this some time ago, before the issue was escalated, but the notion had been blocked, citing: insurance, outside contractors working in the marina, risk assessment, safe work method statement, working at height regulation, all the usual health and safety excuses people tend to hide behind.

 Presumably, the pressure that had been applied by my contacting the Board Directors, managed to circumvent these factors and the ‘lift’ went ahead – with an independent crane contractor.

-As agreed, I was not to be present – and a good job too, because I would have been incandescent with what transpired!
+As agreed, I was not to be present (apparently, my exacting standards and need to be involved would apply too much pressure on those involved – incredible) – and a good job too, because I would have been incandescent with what transpired!